 DUPONT SORONA

 At the latest Performance Days, DuPont held workshops tackling sustainable solutions in performance wear.
-DuPont Sorona, the bio-based, highperformance polymer used in apparel from yoga wear to denim to everything in-between took center stage.
-One of the workshops discussed ‘Beyond Elastane’, a fiber that to achieve long-lasting, mechanical stretch and excellent recovery with a better-for-the-planet profile and without the use of lace elastane or spandex.
+DuPont Sorona, the bio-based, high-performance polymer used in apparel – from yoga wear to denim to everything in-between – took center stage.
+One of the workshops discussed ‘Beyond Elastane’, a fiber that makes it possible to achieve long-lasting, mechanical stretch and excellent recovery with a better-for-the-planet profile and without the use of lace elastane or spandex.
 Unlike elastane, stretch from Sorona doesn't break down over time and is dyeable and recyclable in any normal polyester recycling stream.
-The ‘Sorona & Naturals’ workshop offered insights on how Sorona could be combined with natural fibers, such as cotton, wool linen, bringing in the performance benefits expected from a synthetic fiber plus a fantastic hand-feel while other workshops unpacked how Sorona could be used in outerwear and insulation.
+The ‘Sorona & Naturals’ workshop offered insights on how Sorona could be combined with natural fibers, such as cotton, wool and linen, bringing in the performance benefits expected from a synthetic fiber plus a fantastic hand-feel, while other workshops unpacked how Sorona could be used in outerwear and insulation.

 www.sorona.com